shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax-testing-truffle.md

 ---
 description: >-
-  Write unit test for smart contract on the avalanche network using Solidity and Truffle
+  How to write unit tests for smart contract in Solidity
 ---

-# How to Write Unit-Tests for Smart Contracts in Avalanche
+# Unit Testing in Solidity

 # Introduction